 What is NodeDB

-NodeDB is a single Rust binary that provides seven data engines — Vector, Graph, Document (schemaless + strict), Columnar (with Timeseries and Spatial profiles), Key-Value, and Full-Text Search — each built with purpose-specific data structures.
-All engines share the same storage, memory, and query planner.
+NodeDB is a single Rust binary that provides eight peer engines — Document (schemaless), Document (strict), Key-Value, Columnar, Timeseries, Spatial, Vector, and Array — sharing one storage core, plus Graph and Full-Text Search as cross-engine overlays on any collection.
+Seven of the eight are selected per-collection via WITH (engine='<name>'); Array uses its own CREATE ARRAY DDL family.
+Each engine is built with purpose-specific data structures.
+All share the same storage, memory, and query planner.
 Cross-engine queries execute in one process with zero network hops.

 The Problem